-On April 28th, 2021, the consultant team for the City of Fowler General Plan Update conducted a virtual public workshop to present land use alternatives and solicit community feedback on proposed land use changes being considered as part of the update process.
+On April 28th, 2021, the consultant team conducted a virtual public workshop to present recommended land uses and potential growth areas and change areas, and solicit community feedback on proposed land use changes.
 Announcement flyers were emailed to a previously established participants list, and Fresno County Department of Public Health staff called, emailed, and assisted residents with signing up to participate.
-Notices were mailed to those who own property in areas identified for potential changes in land use.
-A total of 43 community members attended the workshop.
+Workshop notices were also mailed to those who own property in areas identified for potential changes in land use.
+A total of 43 community members attended the virtual workshop.